aws-ia/terraform-aws-eks-blueprints/patterns/aws-neuron-efa/README.md

 See [here](https://aws-ia.github.io/terraform-aws-eks-blueprints/getting-started/#prerequisites) for the prerequisites and steps to deploy this pattern.

 ## Validate

-!!! note

-    Desired instance type can be specified in [eks.tf](eks.tf#L36).
-    Values shown below will change based on the instance type selected (i.e. - `p5.48xlarge` has 8 GPUs and 32 EFA interfaces).
-    A list of EFA-enabled instance types is available [here](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/efa.html#efa-instance-types).
-    If you are using an on-demand capacity reservation (ODCR) for your instance type, please uncomment the `capacity_reservation_specification` block in `eks.tf` and specify a capacity_reservation_id.
-Please ensure that the region and availability zone of your ODCR match the ones used in `main.tf`.

 1. List the nodes and their instance type: